huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 or maybe DNS/HTTP/QUIC.
 Or the problem might be rare enough and the performance gains significant enough that the appropriate solution would be to use DNS/QUIC most of the time, and fall back to DNS/HTTPS some of the time.
 Measurements and experimentation will inform that decision.

+It may indeed turn out that the complexity and overhead concerns are negligible compared to the potential advantages of DNS/HTTPS, such as integration with web services or firewall traversal, and that DNS/QUIC does not provide sufficient performance gains to justify a new protocol.
+We will evaluate that once implementations are available and can be compared.
-In the meanwhile, we believe that a clean design is most likely to inform the QUIC development, as explained in (#development-of-quic-protocols-and-api).
+In the meanwhile, we
+believe that a clean design is most likely to inform the QUIC development, as explained in (#development-of-quic-protocols-and-api).

 # Specifications